airellrmdn/intelium-backend/README.md

 # RESTful API Node Express for Intelium Project
-The project builds a simple RESTful APIs using Node.js and Express ...
+The project builds a simple RESTful APIs using Node.js and Express.

 ## Manual Installation